-This page provides an overview of the various policies we have on what information we collect from WooCommerce Payments merchants, what types of businesses are allowed, and other such details.
+This page is an overview of the various policies we have, what information we collect from merchants, what types of businesses are allowed, and other such details.

 By clicking the “Finish setup” button in WooCommerce Payments, you agree to the Terms of Service.
 Please see that document for our full terms.
 The remainder of the content on this page details other policies and procedures you may be interested in.

-There are some types of businesses and products that are prohibited from using WooCommerce Payments.
-Please consult that list if you suspect that your store or products may not be allowed.
+There are a few businesses and products that are restricted or prohibited from using WooCommerce Payments.
+Please see that list if you suspect that your store or products may not be allowed.

 Some common examples: